Commercial to Residential Basement Conversion

 For Grade 2, Habitable environments, only one form of waterproofing may be required, but caution should be applied because different stored items may require different environments.

-Prior to any product specifications, Advance Property Preservation Ltd undertook thorough site investigations.
+Prior to any product specifications, the waterproofing contractor undertook thorough site investigations.
 This initial investigation allows for important ‘cross-checks’ to ensure any proposals meet not only customer requirements but also conform to BS 8102:2009, the British Standard for waterproofing.